volvinbur1/self-driving-car-fuzzy-logic-algorithm-/README.md

 # self-driving-car-fuzzy-logic-algorithm-
-My first robotic project.
-This one was created an year ago.
+My first robotic project.This one was created an year ago.